 (C) $5000 for the third violation of the same paragraph.

+(h) Administrative penalties will be imposed on a per diem basis.(i) The total amount of a penalty assessed under this subsection on a single day may not exceed:

+(A) $5,000 for a facility with a capacity of fewer than 60 residents; and

+(B) $25,000 for a facility with a capacity of 60 residents or more.

-(h) If HHSC determines that a violation has occurred and that an administrative penalty is proposed, HHSC notifies the license holder of the proposal to assess an administrative penalty.
+(j) If HHSC determines that a violation has occurred and that an administrative penalty is proposed, HHSC notifies the license holder of the proposal to assess an administrative penalty.
 The notification includes:

 (1) a brief summary of the alleged violation;